samiramghd/bikesharing/README.md

 ![This is an image](https://github.com/samiramghd/bikesharing/blob/main/images/pic5.PNG)

-> In this visualization, we create a pie that shows the usertype which is the number of short-term customers and annual subscribers to the Citi Bike service. we can see many rides were recorded for Subscribers.
+> In this visualization, we create a pie that shows the usertype which is the number of short-term customers and annual subscribers to the Citi Bike service. we can see many rides were recorded for Subscribers [User Trips by Gender by Weekday](https://public.tableau.com/views/UsertripsbyGender_16443735744380/Subscriber?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 ![This is an image](https://github.com/samiramghd/bikesharing/blob/main/images/pic6.PNG)